 Another check you should be running regularly is for water damage, both on the interior and exterior of your roof.
 This includes looking for water marks on your ceiling, worn down shingles on your roof, any moss, algae, or other growth on your roof, and anything else that might seem out of the ordinary to your roofing system.
 You should also be checking the seals, attic, flashing, and seams to make sure that there are no cracks or holes that could allow water to enter inside your house.

 You don’t want to be huddled around the fireplace, sipping nice hot cocoa while relaxing with your favorite book only to be surprised by a drop of water.
 That drip of water could turn into a stream, which could turn into a stress-induced, financial headache if not taken care of as quickly as possible.
 Don’t sit there hoping that your roof is ready to protect you from winter’s weather.
-Call a professional roofer to come to take a look at your roof today and make sure that the only stress this winter brings is whether you should make another cup of cocoa.
+Call our roofing professionals to come and take a look at your roof today and make sure that the only stress this winter brings is whether you should make another cup of cocoa.